About Oprivia: built from hosting experience

 Approvals, escalations and corrections remain documented where they originated.

-Structure instead of isolated channels
+Structure instead of separate channels

 Observe instead of assume